SorinTanasie/itp-start-service/src/content/features/-index.md

 review:
   title: "Trusted by leading <br> Startups in tech industry"
   content: "Themefisher gives you the blocks needed to create a truly professional website."

+section_6:
+  title: "Reglaj faruri"
+  content: "Themefisher gives you the blocks needed to create a truly professional website for your SaaS."
+  image: "/images/features/feature-1.png"
+  highlights:
+    - "Mobile app easy management and access"
+    - "Handle the card easily and safely"
+    - "Strong security system"
+  features:
+    - "Seamless searching"
+    - "Get top 5% experts for your project"
+    - "Protected payment system"
+  button:
+    enable: true
+    label: "Learn More"
+    link: "#"
 ---